-for some stepsize $\gamma \in (0,\frac{2}{L})$.
+To solve \eqref{eqpro1}, the baseline algorithm of Gradient Descent (\algn{GD}) consists of the simple iteration $x^{t+1} \eqdef x^t - \frac{\gamma}{n}\sum_{i=1}^n \nabla f_i(x^t)$, for some stepsize $\gamma \in (0,\frac{2}{L})$.
 That is, at iteration $t\geq 0$, $x^t$ is first broadcast by the server to all clients, which compute the gradients $\nabla f_i(x^t) \in \mathbb{R}^d$ in parallel.
-These vectors are then sent by the clients to the server, which averages them and performs the gradient descent step.
-It is well known that for $\gamma = \Theta(\frac{1}{L})$, \algn{GD} converges linearly, with iteration complexity $\mathcal{O}\big(\kappa \log(\epsilon^{-1})\big)$ to reach $\epsilon$-accuracy.
-Since $d$-dimensional vectors are communicated at every iteration, the communication complexity of \algn{GD} in number of reals is $\mathcal{O}\big(d\kappa \log(\epsilon^{-1})\big)$.
-Our goal is a twofold acceleration of \algn{GD}, with a better dependency to both $\kappa$ and $d$ in this communication complexity.
+These vectors are then sent by the clients to the server, which averages them and updates the model estimate.
+It is well known that, for $\gamma \propto \frac{1}{L}$, \algn{GD} converges linearly, with iteration complexity $\mathcal{O}(\kappa \log\epsilon^{-1})$ to reach $\epsilon$-accuracy.
+Since $d$-dimensional vectors are communicated at every iteration, the communication complexity of \algn{GD} in number of reals is $\mathcal{O}(d\kappa \log\epsilon^{-1})$.
+Our goal is a twofold acceleration of \algn{GD}, with a better dependency to both $\kappa$ and $d$ in this complexity.
 We want to achieve this goal by leveraging the best of the two popular mechanisms of local training and communication compression.